tweqx/solving_cicada/cicadaos/560.13_not_openpgp_secret_key/README.md

 0	ubyte&0xFC		=0x94	OpenPGP Secret Key
 >&-1	use			primary_key_length_old
 ```
-meaning that is the first byte equals to `0xC6`, print `OpenPGP Public Key` and call the `primary_key_length_new` subroutine.
+meaning that if the first byte equals to `0xC6`, print `OpenPGP Public Key` and call the `primary_key_length_new` subroutine.
 Otherwise, the call to the subroutine will be skipped and the next check will be performed.

 For `560.13`, the fourth check suceeds, resulting in "OpenPGP Secret Key" being printed.
 The 6 most significant bits of the first byte were compared to a given value.
 As soon as at least a message is printed, `file` stops checking other file format.
 Consequently, random data files will have 4/256 = 1.5625 % of resulting in "OpenPGP Secret Key" being printed.